 No. Whether you are following best practices or not, no SEO work can be guaranteed.
 Why is this?
 Because search engine algorithms are constantly changing, it’s impossible to say that what works today or what is a best practice today will remain that way in the future.
 It’s also impossible to know how search engine users and customers will react in the future, how competition will change, and how demand for the products and services you offer today will change in the future.
 Each of these has an impact on SEO and each is uncertain, this is why SEO results can not be guaranteed.

-What Type of Businesses Need SEO?
+What Types of Businesses Need SEO?

-Although results can’t be guaranteed, using a well planned SEO strategy and implementing that strategy has the potential to have an incredible impact on any type of business.
-We’d recommend every business use at least a basic level of SEO to make sure best practices are being followed and they are maximizing the impact of their online presence with the resources available.
+Although results can’t be guaranteed, using a well-planned SEO strategy and implementing that strategy has the potential to have an incredible impact on any type of business.
+We’d recommend every business use at least a basic level of SEO to make sure best practices are being followed, and they are maximizing the impact of their online presence with the resources available.

 If you’re not convinced, think about this: More than 3.5 billion searches happen on Google every single day.
-Consumers use search engines to research products & services, find information, and make purchases everyday.
+Consumers use search engines to research products & services, find information, and make purchases every day.
 Given this information, your website can be the best salesperson your business has, working 24/7, 365.
 When you use SEO, it’s like investing in your best salesperson.
 Training them, honing their skills, leveling up their expertise, in order to help them make even better and more efficient.

 When Should I Stop SEO?

 As we mentioned, SEO is constantly changing due to both search engine updates and user behavior and demand; therefore, in order to stay on top of these changes, it’s important to invest in SEO on a regular basis.
-The level of resources you are putting toward your SEO efforts can certainly vary over time because different seasons and different goals will require different investment.
+The level of resources you are putting toward your SEO efforts can certainly vary over time because different seasons and different goals will require different investments.
 At the very least it’s important to look at your performance metrics on a regular basis and to ensure that you remain up-to-date with best practices, there are no crawl errors, security issues, or manual actions negatively impacting your website, and any new content you add has been properly indexed.
 How often you check in on your performance can depend on how often your website is updated and the size of your website, but as a general rule, it’s a good idea to do so on a monthly basis.

-Now, you might be thinking you don’t have the time, knowledge, or resources to regularly check on your website’s SEO.
+Now, you might be thinking you don’t have the time, knowledge, or resources to regularly check your website’s SEO.
 This is where SEO consultants, companies, and other SEO experts can help.

 What Do SEO Companies Do?